 My fun pens also make it easier to go over my journal pages and pick out important pieces of information.

-A planner can be an amazing brain-dumping tool for those who are more organized than I am.
+A planner is an excellent brain-dumping tool for those who are more organized than I am.
 The best planners include space to write out reminders and task lists, and you can use the calendar feature to keep track of deadlines and due dates.

 There are two amazing planners on the market, and either would be ideal for helping you with your brain dump and planning needs.

 First is the all-in-one planner from Ivory Planner.
-This amazing tool has daily, weekly, and monthly planning sections.
-This can help you prioritize your immediate needs and also plan out your longer-term goals.
+This amazing tool has daily, weekly, and monthly planning sections, which can help you prioritize your immediate needs and in addition to your longer-term goals.

 The second is the Best Planner Ever.
 The cool thing about this planner is that it includes a vision board, goal tracker, and focus wheel.
-These visual tools can really help visual learners focus on their own productivity.
+It has everything you need for organizing your life.
+These visual tools help visual learners focus on productivity.

 Brain Dump Worksheet